shaikhaalslais/webservices/README.md

 ---

-## Project Overview

-On Pilates Lane (OPL) is a full-stack web application for a boutique Pilates studio based in Leeds, UK.
-The system provides a public-facing website with class schedules, private session booking, and an AI-powered chatbot assistant, alongside a protected staff dashboard for managing clients and bookings.

-The backend is built as a RESTful API using FastAPI (Python), with a React/Vite frontend and a separate MCP-based chatbot service.

----

 ## Running the Project

 This project is intended to be run inside a **GitHub Codespace**.
 All required dependencies (Python, Node.js, Git) are pre-installed in the Codespace environment.
 No local installation is required.